abimaelhernandez/dreamstore-getting-started/README.md

 ```
 where `{{account}}` is your vtex account.

-VTEX IO is havely based on the concept of *workspaces* and taking a minute to understand them will enable you to develop even **faster**.
+VTEX IO is heavily based on the concept of *workspaces* and taking a minute to understand them will enable you to develop even **faster**.
 A *workspace* is a status of your store/account where you can develop, install and modify apps settings without interfering in your production store.
-After your are done with your modifications, you can `promote` your changes to master if you are satisfied or `reset` your entire workspace if you want to restart.
+After your are done with your modifications, you can `promote` your changes to master if you are happy with them, or `reset` your entire workspace if you want to restart.
 Since we are developing our first awesome component, let's use our own workspace by typing
 ```sh
 $ vtex use {{workspacename}}
 ```